-Of course, utilizing items for fall decorations for online classes at home is a bit trickier without the large bulletin boards and blackboards that a physical classroom can bring.
+Of course, utilizing items for fall decorations for online classes at home is a bit trickier without the large bulletin boards and blackboards that a physical classroom or school hallway can bring.
 With that said, it isn’t impossible.
 All you need is either a wall or window as a proper backdrop and some fundamental fall decoration essentials.
 Remember, it is all about creating that perfect autumn feeling without being too distracting on the webcam.

 The Best Fall Decoration Ideas for Virtual Class Background